-Participatory methods are data collection and analysis activities that aim to empower local communities and ensure that the results can be used by and for the community members, themselves.
-They involve in---depth interaction with the affected population.
+Participatory methods are data collection and analysis activities that aim to empower local communities and ensure that the results can be used by and for the community members themselves.
+They involve in-depth interaction with the affected population.
 Some example tools that utilize participatory methods follow.

-FACILITATORS' GUIDE -PARTICIPATORY FOCUS GROUP DISCUSSIONS #1
+FACILITATORS' GUIDE - PARTICIPATORY FOCUS GROUP DISCUSSIONS #1

 Location: Date:

 Participant Summary: # of women # of men: Total #:

-Facilitator Name(s): Note taker Name e:
+Facilitator Name(s): Note taker Name:

-Freelisting and/or Ranking
+Free-listing and/or Ranking

-OBJECTIVE: To create a list of the types of v Steps for facilitator: iolence that exist in the e relevant community.
+OBJECTIVE: To create a list of the types of f violence that exist in the re levant community.

+Steps for facilitator:

-1) Write down on sticky notes 3 main place ces where violence can occur:
+Write down on sticky notes 3 main places v where violence can occur:

-a.
-Community
+• Community

-b.
-Intercommunity
+• Inter-community

-c.
-Home
+• Home

-- 2) Ask participants about all the types of violence that occur, first in their community, second between communities, and third at home. - 3) Place the sticky notes with the different types of violence according to the 3 places.
+Ask participants about all the types of violence that occur, first in their community, second between communities, and third at home.

+Place the sticky notes with the different types of violence according to the 3 places.
 Place on top those that are most common or relevant.
-If a specific type of violence occurs in multiple places, simply re---write the type of violence on a sticky note and place it under both places. - 4) Ask who are most affected for each type of violence: boys/men or girls/women.
-Write it down on the sticky note (or use sticky notes with different colors). - 5) Ask about the locations where these types of violence occur (e.g. market, school, street, etc.) - 6) Ask about these types of violence before, during and after the crisis (or related to an important conflict in the community). - 7) Have participants collaboratively rank which types of violence are most common in their communities in the three settings (community, inter---community, home) (Optional).
+If a specific type of violence occurs in multiple places, simply re-write the type of violence on a sticky note and place it under both places.

+Ask who are most affected for each type of violence: girls/women or boys/men.
+Write it down on the sticky note (or use sticky notes with different colors).

+Ask about the locations where these types of violence occur (e.g. market, school, street, etc.)

+Ask about these types of violence before, during, and after the crisis (or related to an important conflict in the community).

+Have participants collaboratively rank which types of violence are most common in their communities in the three settings (community, inter-community, home) (Optional).

-An example focus group guide using open---ended stories and venn diagrams:
+An example focus group guide using open-ended stories and Venn diagrams:

-FACILITATORS' GUIDE --- PARTICIPATORY FOCUS GROUP DISCUSSIONS #2
+FACILITATORS' GUIDE - PARTICIPATORY FOCUS GROUP DISCUSSIONS #2